cfarkas/annotate_my_genomes/README.md

 #### Assuming you runned the test ...

-1) Put your StringTie GTF assembly to annotate in "genome_1" folder (you can duplicate this folder every time you need to annotate a new GTF assembly, changing the folder name)
+1) Place your StringTie GTF assembly to annotate in "genome_1" folder (you can duplicate this folder every time you need to annotate a new GTF assembly, changing the folder name)

-2) Copy gawn_config.sh file from test and put it in "genome_1" folder.
+2) Copy gawn_config.sh file from test and place it in "genome_1" folder.

 3) Run the pipeline in genome_1 with a GTF named "target.gtf" (as an example):
 ```